MichMich/laravel-webcap/README.md

 ## Usage ##

 The bundle has a some basic functionalities.
-Take a look at the webcap.php in the library file for detailed information.
+Take a look at the webcap.php in the library folder for detailed information.

 ## Example ##